Bamuel/JetBrains-Pronto-4GL-SPL/readme.md

 # Pronto 4GL SPL Language Support

-This plugin provides basic support for 4GL scripts for Pronto Xi ERP within JetBrains IDEs.
+**Pronto 4GL SPL Language Support**  is a JetBrains IDE plugin designed to provide comprehensive support for 4GL scripts used in Pronto Xi ERP.
+This plugin enhances your development experience with syntax highlighting, code navigation, and file recognition for various script types, making it easier to work with SPL and related files.
 ## Features

-- Syntax highlighting for SPL keywords, comments, strings, and numbers.
+- **Syntax Highlighting** : Full syntax highlighting support for SPL keywords, comments (line and block), strings, and numbers, improving code readability.

-- File type recognition for `.spl` files.
+- **File Type Recognition** : Automatically recognizes file extensions `.spl`, `.op7`, `.enq`, `.pcs`, and `.err`, allowing smooth integration with your workflow.

-- Basic parsing and lexing to assist with code navigation and readability.
+- **Code Navigation** : Basic parsing and lexing are implemented to assist with navigating your SPL scripts.

+- **Commenting Support** : Supports both line and block comments to help structure your code effectively.

-## Usage
+## Getting Started

+1. **Install the Plugin** : Install the plugin from disk.

-- Open a `.spl` file in your JetBrains IDE.
+2. **Open SPL Files** : Open any supported file type (`.spl`, `.op7`, `.enq`, `.pcs`, `.err`) in your JetBrains IDE.

-- Enjoy syntax highlighting and improved code navigation for SPL scripts.
+3. **Enjoy Enhanced Coding Support** : Experience improved syntax highlighting, navigation, and readability for Pronto 4GL scripts.

+## Contributing

+If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
+Any suggestions or bug reports are welcome!